alexpeterhall/quotes/quotes.md

 "Your success and happiness lies in you.
 Resolve to keep happy, and your joy and you shall form an invincible host against difficulties." - Helen Keller
-"Sometimes your joy is the source of your smile, but sometimes your smile can be the source of your joy." - Thich Nhat Hanh "It's never too late - never too late to start over, never too late to be happy." - Jane Fonda
+"Sometimes your joy is the source of your smile, but sometimes your smile can be the source of your joy." - Thich Nhat Hanh "It's never too late - never too late to start over, never too late to be happy." - Jane Fonda "Most men pursue pleasure with such breathless haste that they hurry past it." - Søren Kierkegaard

 ## Focus